 During a tummy tuck, an incision is made in the lower abdomen, and the skin from the umbilicus down to the incision is removed.
 The remaining tummy skin is then pulled down while the mons pubis region is lifted slightly in order to close the resulting wound.
 How tightly the wound is closed depends almost entirely on the height at which the initial incision is made.
 The lower the incision, the tighter the closure will be.

-There is always some pain associated with a tummy tuck, as with any surgery, but there are tips for relieving tummy tuck pain which your surgeon will discuss with you.
+There is always some pain associated with a tummy tuck, as with any surgery, your surgeon can discuss tips for relieving tummy tuck pain.
 However, some patients experience back pain as well.
-There are some useful references you can find online in this regard.

 What Causes Back Pain After a Tummy Tuck?